GravityKit/GravityView/readme.txt

 = develop =

+* Added: Global and View-specific settings to control caching of View entries
 * Added: Support for the [Advanced Post Creation Add-On](https://www.gravityforms.com/add-ons/advanced-post-creation/) when editing entries in GravityView's Edit Entry mode
 * Fixed: Deprecation notice in PHP 8.1+ when displaying a View with file upload fields